unoplatform/uno/doc/articles/controls/SkiaCanvas.md

 protected abstract void RenderOverride(SKCanvas canvas, Size area);
 ```

-By default, `SKCanvasElement` takes all the available space given to it in the `Measure` cycke.
+By default, `SKCanvasElement` takes all the available space given to it in the `Measure` cycle.
 If you want to customize how much space the element takes, you can override its `MeasureOverride` method.

-Note that since `SKCanvasElement` takes as much space as it can, unexpected behavior will occur if you attempt to place an `SKCanvasElement` inside a [StackPanel](https://learn.microsoft.com/en-us/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.stackpanel), a `Grid` with `Auto` sizing, or any other element that provides its child(ren) with infinite space.
+Note that since `SKCanvasElement` takes as much space as it can, it's not allowed to place an `SKCanvasElement` inside a `StackPanel`, a `Grid` with `Auto` sizing, or any other element that provides its child(ren) with infinite space.
 To work around this, you can explicitly set the `Width` and/or `Height` of the `SKCanvasElement`.

 `SKCanvasElement` also comes with a `MirroredWhenRightToLeftProperty`.
 If `true`, the drawing will be reflected horizontally when the `FlowDirection` of the `SKCanvasElement` is right-to-left.
 By default, this property is set to `false`, meaning that the drawing will be the same regardless of the `FlowDirection`.